Urinary Catheter FAQs

-Take a look at our online Catheter Showcase to find a full product list along with brief descriptions of each catheter.
+Take a look at our online Catheter Showcase to find a full urinary catheter list along with brief descriptions of each catheter.

-To determine the right size of catheter for your individual needs, please be sure to consult with your prescribing healthcare professional.
+To determine the French size catheter that works best for your body, consult with your prescribing healthcare professional.

-Although we cannot offer medical advice and tell you what French size will work best for you, you can also contact 180 Medical to speak to one of our trained, friendly specialists.
-We are happy to work with you and your prescribing healthcare professional to find the right catheter for your needs.
+Although we cannot offer medical advice or tell you what French size to use, we’re happy to work with you and your physician in getting the right catheter supplies for your needs.

 What types of catheters are available?

 180 Medical carries a complete selection of straight and coudé tip catheters in a wide variety of sizes (including pediatric catheters) and materials (red rubber latex, silicone, vinyl (sometimes known as PVC), and antibacterial).

 However, there’s more to catheters than French sizes, lengths, and materials.
 Understanding the different catheter product types available to you will help you make an informed decision and transition as easy as possible.

 You have 3 main urologic catheter types from which to choose: